Jeffcw96/blog/content/post/rabbitmq-direct-exchange/index.md

   1. Before process started, we need to first connect to the RabbitMQ.
   2. The next step is make connection with the channel and start creating our desire exchange by using `assertExchange()` method
      - In here we specify the following arguments value:
-       - exchange name which is `transports` in this example
+       - exchange name which is `jobs` in this example
-       - exchange type which is `fanout`
+       - exchange type which is `direct`
        - we didn't specify the options in this example but feel free to have a look on the availabe options at [here](https://amqp-node.github.io/amqplib/channel_api.html#channelassertexchange)
   3. And now we can start create our queue and bind with the exchange we created earlier.
      - As you can observer from the code, we actually putting it as empty string when creating the queue `channel.assertQueue("",options)`.
 This is because we do not need to bother the queue name when binding the exchange and queue.
 By putting empty string for the queue name, it will actually return us a unique and random queue name such as `amq.gen-JzTY20BRgKO-HjmUJj0wLg`